- Classic pages you said?

 Consuming third party or your own Azure AD protected API from SPFx code is a very common need.
 I wrote a blog post series on that topic, the first one you can find here.
-All solutions I covered have their own pros and cons, however less painful and recommended solution is AadHttpClient (still in preview in August 2018, check current status in Microsoft docs).
+All solutions I covered have their own pros and cons, however the less painful and recommended solution is AadHttpClient (available in SPFx 1.6 and onwards).
 AadHttpClient approach has less issues and works really good.
 If you are curious about how it actually works, read the rest of the post.
 In this post I dive into AadHttpClient architecture, libraries and technologies used, think about security issues and try to bypass (spoiler: successfully) webApiPermissionRequests restrictions in SPFx web parts.
 More...

 Call Azure AD secured API from your SPFx code series: